Akshay-Bodhankar/bits-scalable-services-project/README.md

 docker logs <service-name> -f
 ```

+> Note: For running normally change the mongo url to localhost and run the individual services as mentioned in the service README file

+---

-Student Service API is created
+Vaccination Drive Service API is created
 ## Vaccination Drive Service

 Handles Vaccination drives CRUD for the School Vaccination Portal.